routeal/samples/PodTest/README.md

   pod 'EasyMapping'
 end

+use_frameworks!

+use_frameworks! is required.

 ### 4. Close xcode and Run 'pod install'

 ### 5. Open xxx.xcworkspace instead of xcodeproj

 ### 6. Run 'pod update' when adding a new library in Podfile

+NOTE: .gitignore should ignore the Pods directories or not.